SumUpAnalytics/goldsum/README.md

 There are no Gold summary per-se.
 Instead, we define the gold summaries as follows:
 - Either the collection of sentences or sections of sentences, which appear in bold in the content;
-- Or, any sentences that are highlighted as an insert within the content.
+- Or, sentences that are highlighted as an insert within the content.

 We do not enforce any constraint on the length of the Gold summaries.
 Sentences in any Gold summary respect the order in which they appear in the raw document.